How I Transformed My Creative Business After Burnout

 Know that just because you create something doesn’t mean you have to offer it forever.

 When something no longer suits your energy levels or way of thinking, finish what you started and then move on to new projects.
-However, it’s even more beneficial to things that align with your natural rhythms and energy levels from the start, if you can.
+However, it’s even more beneficial to do things that align with your natural rhythms and energy levels from the start, if you can.

 2. Energy-Aligned Delivery